keptn/keptn.github.io/content/docs/0.8.x/integrations/migrate_from_070_to_080/index.md

 	}
 ```

+### Processing Keptn CloudEvents

-### Processing Keptn CloudEvents requires sending a `.started` and `.finished` CloudEvent with `triggeredid` set to the original event id
+Processing Keptn CloudEvents requires sending a `.started` and `.finished` CloudEvent with `triggeredid` set to the original event id.

-Continuing on the previous example, if you were to implement the `HandleGetSliTriggeredEvent`, you are required to send a `.started` event when you start, and a `.finished` event when you have finished handling (and optionally, there is also a `.status.changed` event, if you need/want it).
+Continuing on the previous example, if you were to implement the `HandleGetSliTriggeredEvent`, you are required to send a `get-sli.started` event when you start, and a `get-sli.finished` event when you have finished handling (and optionally, there is also a `get-sli.status.changed` event, if you need/want it).

 The following is a shortened example for handling an `sh.keptn.event.action.triggered` event: